 - DIY paper spiders

 These toilet paper roll bats would look good hanging on a white wall or from the ceiling but are also a nice decor idea for your kids’ desk.
-It could also make a nice mini gift box or a treat holder idea.
-With Halloween right around the corner, this Halloween bat will be a great way to get the kids in a spooky mood!
+It could also make a nice mini gift box or a treat holder idea, don’t you think?
+With Halloween right around the corner, this bat craft will be a great way to get the kids in a spooky mood!
 These bats are too cute, fun and easy to pass up!

 - Flat black spray paint